yoavdanieli/rogue-gpt/custom_event_engine/event_language_specs.md

     "perdiod": int # In case this is periodic, what's the interval between triggers.
 In frames, 60 FPS },

-  # A new object will be created for the event that will start doing what we desire
+  # A new object will be created for the event that will start doing what we desire.
+  # The new object is created at the position of the object that created it, the first object
+  # is created by the player.
   "event_object": {
     "type": "object_types.PARTICLE",   # Currently only particles are supported